Living in a multi-digital-currency world

-We already saw this play out in the digital currency space where Bitcoin dominated for a very long time without the need to scale.
+We already saw this play out in the cryptocurrency space where Bitcoin dominated for a very long time without the need to scale.
 As alternatives started gaining more traction due to improved performance, there was a newly found urge by Bitcoin players to improve things.

-In our view, this is important and healthy for consumers, businesses, and the overall digital currency ecosystem.
+In our view, this is important and healthy for consumers, businesses, and the overall cryptocurrency ecosystem.

 The road ahead

-On top of that, we have large amounts of customers that rely on us to provide them with the easiest and most reliable way to learn more about digital currencies like Bitcoin, and allocating resources to marginal initiatives do not serve our customers best.
+On top of that, we have large amounts of customers that rely on us to provide them with the easiest and most reliable way to learn more about cryptocurrencies like Bitcoin, and allocating resources to marginal initiatives do not serve our customers best.